43 Father's Day Trivia Questions [With Answers]

 Answer: Les Colley, an Australian, who fathered a son at age 92 years 10 months in 1992.

-People guess in the 70s or 80s.
-The Guinness record stands at 92 years 10 months, set when Colley fathered his ninth child in Australia in 1992.
-He had married a Fijian woman in his 70s and the son was the result of their later years together.
+Guesses tend to land in the 70s or 80s.
+The Guinness record sits at 92 years 10 months, set when Colley fathered his ninth child in Australia in 1992.
+He had married a Fijian woman in his 70s, and the son came from their later years together.
 Colley died in 1998 at age 98.

 38. Who fathered his 21st child in India at age 90 in 2007?
 (Hard)